Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

 ## 1. Goal

 1. We want to use XCode and Android Studio to edit the native while using another IDE to edit the sharing code part.
+(But you can use Android studio for editing the KN code as well because they use the same language.)
     - I saw some other setup.
 They use root folder as a gradle project which will affect the Android project structure been displayed in the android studio where it adds some noise there.

 2. We want to share more code between iOS and Android.